eecs582/eecs582.github.io/index.md

   university policies.
 They apply to all course requirements, including the paper reviews, proposals, course project code and documentation. <span class="text-danger">Violations of the policies will result in serious consequences</span>.
-You may use tools such as ChatGPT to help you understand the concepts and paper contents.
-However, you may NOT use them to do the required work for you, such as generating reviews, answering assigned questions, or completing the programming assignments.
+You may use GenAI tools such as ChatGPT to help you understand background and concepts in a paper.
+However, you may <span class="text-danger">not</span> use them to do the required work for you, such as generating reviews, answering assigned questions, or completing the programming assignments.